KansasCityWomeninTechnology/djangofest_tutorial/en/intro_to_command_line/README.md

 ## Your first command (YAY!)

+> Throughout this workshop, we encourage you to type commands manually into the command line interface (CLI) instead of using copy/paste.
+It takes longer but, we promise it'll "stick" with you more! :)

 Let's start by typing this command:

 <!--sec data-title="Your first command: OS X and Linux" data-id="OSX_Linux_whoami" data-collapse=true ces-->